-Describes industry-standard message passing protocol optimized for SGI computers.
+- SGI Foundation Software (SFS) User Guide, which explains how to use SFS to optimize system performance. - SGI MPI and SGI SHMEM User Guide, which describes the industry-standard message passing protocol optimized for SGI computers.
 This manual describes how to tune the run-time environment to improve the performance of an MPI message passing application on SGI computers.
-None of these ways involve application code changes.
+None of these ways involve application code changes. - MPInside Reference Guide, which documents the SGI MPInside profiling tool.

-• MPInside Reference Guide

-Documents the SGI MPInside MPI profiling tool.

-• SGI hardware documentation.
+SGI's hardware documentation might also interest you.
 SGI creates hardware manuals that are specific to each product line.
 The hardware documentation typically includes a system architecture overview and describes the major components.
 It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications.